tendermint/spec/spec/consensus/proposer-based-timestamp/README.md

 And it is used based on the common belief that block timestamps should bear some resemblance to real time, which is **not guaranteed**.

-A more comprehensive discussion of the limitations of the current method to assign timestamps to blocks can be found in the [first draft][main_v1] of the PBTS proposal.
+A more comprehensive discussion of the limitations of `BFTTime` can be found in the [first draft][main_v1] of this proposal.
-Of particular interest is to possibility of having validators equipped "faulty" clocks, in the sense of not fairly accurate with real time, that detain more than `f` voting power, plus the flexibility that a proposer has to select a `Commit` set, and thus to choose the timestamp for a block.
+Of particular interest is to possibility of having validators equipped "faulty" clocks, not fairly accurate with real time, that detain more than `f` voting power, plus the proposer's flexibility when selecting a `Commit` set, and thus determining the timestamp for a block.

 ## Proposal